pirapira/ethereum-formal-verification-overview/README.md

-# Overview: Formal Verification of Smart Contracts (my projects only for now)
+# Formal Verification of Ethereum Contracts (Yoichi's attempts)

 This is the start page about my efforts around smart contract verification.